MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ::: danger Upcoming Breaking Changes
 On **November 16, 2020** (or shortly thereafter), we are introducing changes that may break certain web3 sites.
+All future versions of MetaMask on all platforms will be affected.
 Please see the [Upcoming Breaking Changes](#upcoming-breaking-changes) section for details.

 Action is required for Ethereum application developers only.